vkhristenko/cpp/designpatterns/solid/README.md

 # Interface Segregetion Principle
 - avoid stuffing too much into an interface
+YAGNI - you ain't going to need it

 # Dependency Inversion Principle
 - high level modules should not depend on low-level modules.
 Both should depend on abstractions